Shade and Solar Performance

 There are many factors that reduce the production of a solar system and shade is often the biggest factor.
 A shaded system will always have a worse return on investment (ROI) than an unshaded system.

-A small amount of shade may, at first, seem like a small problem, but because of cell strings in modules, bypass diodes, and module-to-module and string-to-string mismatch, a small amount of shade typically causes a disproportionate reduction in PV energy production microinverters and power optimizers can limit the impact of shade to the individual shaded module(s).
-However, the times higher than the % of shaded area.
+A small amount of shade may, at first, seem like a small problem, but because modules are typically connected in series, a small amount of shade can cause a disproportionate reduction in PV energy harvest.
+Microinverters and DC power optimizers can limit the impact of shade to the individual shaded module(s) and are a good tool to maximize production from partially obstructed skylines.

-A PV or solar hot water system’s yield is always the biggest factor in whether the financial investment in the solar asset makes money or loses money.
+A PV or solar hot water system’s yield is always the biggest factor in whether the financial investment in the solar asset makes or loses money.
 Accurate shade measurements and system planning are essential to maximizing and forecasting the yield of a system.

-Keeping your solar monitored, clean and unshaded is a great way to ensure a highly productive and reliable renewable energy system for years to come.
-At HelioPower, we employ shading analysis tools to help us find an unshaded or less shading spot on the roof.
+Keeping your solar monitored, clean and unshaded is a great way to ensure a highly productive and reliable renewable energy system for years maximizing ROI.
+At HelioPower, we employ shading analysis tools to help us find an unshaded or less shaded spot on the roof.

 Contact us today if you think your system needs service!